Skytek Update Report: Typhoon Chanthu

 Chanthu has rapidly increased with sustained winds of ...

 Viewing what should be there is often as important as seeing what is there, and with augmented reality (AR) technology, new assistive technologies are driving the interfaces of the future.

 Prototype a Media Helmet for MobiPV Implemented Using MS HoloLens

 The objective of the activity is to complement the current flight operator interface with a wireless media helmet.
 The media helmet shall be the commercial item Microsoft HoloLens.
-The software will implement a Natural User Interface (NUI), that is a conventional graphical user interface (GUI) on the HoloLens display surface, complemented with speech input / output, and gesture recognition for user interface commanding.
+The software will implement a Natural User Interface (NUI), a conventional graphical user interface (GUI) on the HoloLens display surface, complemented with speech input/output and gesture recognition for user interface commanding.

 For more information see: ESA

 Skytek is developing the second generation of mobiPV project with the European Space Agency (ESA).
 The MobiPV project brings IPV to a smartphone to allow greater mobility & flexibility for the astronauts.

 Extra features, such as two-way video communication and real-time collaboration, are also available.